Sistering Indigenous and Western Science program

 - be a Canadian citizen or a permanent resident of Canada as of the application deadline

-- be registered full-time or part-time in a degree or diploma program at any eligible post-secondary institution as of the application deadline
+- be registered full-time or part-time in, or are a recent graduate of a degree or diploma program at any eligible post-secondary institution as of the application deadline

 Click Research and NRCan to see the eligible project areas.